 WhiskyCast is where it all begins.
-Now in our 10th year, each weekly episode brings you the latest in whisky news, along with the latest events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.
+Now in our 11th year, each week’s episode brings you the latest whisky news, along with events, tasting notes, comments from other listeners, and the weekly “In-Depth” segment features interviews with the people who help make whisky the “water of life”.
 You can listen to episodes here or subscribe with iTunes or your favorite podcast app.

 John Hall of Canada’s Kittling Ridge Distillery makes his whiskies the hard way, distilling and maturing his grains separately, then blending them years later to make Forty Creek Canadian Whiskey.
 He’s won numerous awards for his whiskies over the last several years, and we’ll hear his story in this week’s episode.
 In the news, a $12,000 Macallan, the guys who work at Glengoyne select three single-cask bottlings, a new Highland Park hits duty-free, and if you’ve ever dreamed of working in the whisky business, The Balvenie is looking for two serious whisky lovers.

 Links: Forty Creek | The Macallan | Glengoyne | Highland Park | Dewar’s | The Balvenie | Compass Box

 On the road again…this time at Caesars Palace in Las Vegas for the Maker’s Mark “When in Rome Weekend”.
 Nearly 1,500 Maker’s Mark Ambassadors descended on Caesars for the distillery’s first major event outside Kentucky, with bourbon tastings, cooking classes, and a toga party.
 We’ll hear from some of the Ambassadors, along with master chef Bryan Ogden of Bradley Ogden’s restaurant at Caesar’s, and a lesson on bourbon history from Bill Samuels, Jr. in the biggest episode of WhiskyCast yet!